ImSqueezy/Git-Visualizing/README.md

 <img width="1313" height="368" alt="image" src="https://github.com/user-attachments/assets/95973508-7d0d-4033-b12f-6d913a9c648a" />

-Notice that we are now looking at feature branch (we have untracked commit of message 'change4'), Git graph didn't mention anything of that but we're seeing that the VS-Code's Graph has a commit colored in orange, meaning that this branch is behind master branch by one commit which is 'change4'.
+Notice above that we are now looking at feature branch, it is outdated (it only has till 'change3' where main is already at 'change4'), Git graph didn't mention anything of that but we're seeing that the VS-Code's Graph has a commit colored in orange which means that main has this commit and this branch not.
 Beautiful isn't it?